 With support from PHB Development, a set of women-focused training materials were developed in this Ghana initiative with an emphasis on creating a safe space that welcomed questions to support customers to build digital literacy.
 “The initiative helped field staff reconfigure their roles from being receivers of questions to question-seekers, and to perform more as coaches to help customers in their digital journeys,” said Ms Lunberry.

 Opportunity’s gender-focused digital initiatives are moving forward with attention to the realities faced by individuals within their communities.
 Further work is set for 2018 to address some of the key challenges faced by a number of Opportunity’s women clients, such as low levels of literacy and technological exposure, through voice-based messaging and community outreach.

 A goal is to not only to attract and assist female clients, but also female Agents.
 Experience in other countries has shown that women not only perform better than men as Agents, but also that female clients often feel more comfortable visiting a female Agent.
 And for a sustainable benefit, organizations must better understand offering the right products and creating the right environment to promote gender inclusivity, which can be a complex transformation that benefits communities overall.

 Opportunity International and PHB Development have been teaming up through PHB Academy training programs to better target the implementation of digital financial services.
-For more information on PHB trainings and partnership activities with Opportunity International, contact Pete Sparreboom: email@example.com.
+For more information on PHB training and partnership activities with Opportunity International, contact Pete Sparreboom: firstname.lastname@example.org.